ropensci/tsbox/README.md

 ts_seas(ts_c(mdeaths, fdeaths))
 ```

-Note that the `ts_` function deals with the conversion stuff, 'verctorizes' the
+Note that the `ts_` function deals with the conversion stuff, 'vectorizes' the
-function so that it can be used with mulitple time series.
+function so that it can be used with multiple time series.

 #### Using tsbox in a dplyr / pipe workflow

+tsbox works well with tibbles and with the pipe, so it can be nicely integrated into a dplyr workflow:

 ```r
 library(dplyr)